DanielWinning/phpenv/README.md

 This will build a new container for your project and serve files from `your-project-root/public` at `http://localhost:<port>` with the port being a randomly assigned port.
 Once built your containers ports are static and will not change upon restarting your container.

+Your database container name and IP can be found in Docker Desktop or by running the relevant Docker commands.
+Root credentials are `root:docker`.

 ---